 · Contaminated soil from an area of the site east of South Street will be excavated and disposed of off-site;

-· Contaminated material from the Settling Basin No. 2 Containment Cell (behind the abandoned mill building west of South Street) will be evaluated to determine if it contains hazardous waste; if so, it will be disposed of off-site.
-Otherwise it will remain safely covered on-site.
-The remainder of the existing Area of Containment (located west of South Street) including the Neponset River culvert and the soil and asphalt cover, will be remain in place.
+· Contaminated material from the Settling Basin No. 2 Containment Cell (behind the abandoned mill building west of South Street) was evaluated to determine if it contains hazardous waste.
+Consistent with the ROD, since it was not determined to be hazardous waste, it will remain safely covered on-site.
+The remainder of the existing Area of Containment (located west of South Street) including the Neponset River culvert and the soil and asphalt cover, will remain in place.
 Long-term maintenance of the culvert and cover will be required as part of the cleanup;

 · Land use and access restrictions throughout the site will be established;